 Beers made with chapulines (crickets), tamarind, mate tea, or chinola (passion fruit).
 Beers inspired by horchata, a rice-based Mexican drink with cinnamon.
 Or Mexican hot chocolate.
 Or Café Bustelo, a popular coffee in Latin America.
 Beers tapping into cultural traditions like pomade, a hair product common among Latinos.
 Even beer names like Tres Lupulos (lupulos means hops in Spanish), Para Mi Gente, Nana Neta, Cafe Con Leche, and Abuelita’s Chocolate Stout.
-These are just some of the ways Latinx-owned breweries across the country are embracing ingredients from their culture and experiences from their traditions to influence their beer.
+These are just some of the ways Latine-owned breweries across the country are embracing ingredients from their culture and experiences from their traditions to influence their beer.

 Founded by Jessica Fierro in 2018, Atrevida Beer Co. in Colorado Springs, CO, strives to infuse Fierro’s Mexican cultural culinary flavors into her beer.
 While also being a strong advocate for diversity and inclusion in the industry.